 I’ve been working as a freelance English-Indonesian translator and proofreader since 2017.
 You can see my translation portfolio here.
 Please keep in mind that there are only a few I can share.

 I can also make subtitles in addition to transcribing or translating.
-I usually use Aegisub to make subtitles.
+I usually use Aegisub to create subtitles.

-I am training to become an English interpreter at my church since the start of 2021.
+I trained to become an English interpreter at my church for a while.
 I still need to work on my stage fright, though I am pretty sure I can work well in a more personal setting such as meetings.

 Writing fiction has been my hobby since I was a child.
 To hone my creative writing skills more, I took Wesleyan University’s Creative Writing specialization on Coursera in 2017 and 2018.